-The media sometimes tells stories of liposuction patients who have endured bad results at the hands of inexperienced surgeons.
-Today’s liposuction techniques are much safer and more predictable than ever before, but surgeon skill still remains the number one factor when researching this procedure.
+Sometimes, the media reveals stories of liposuction patients who have endured bad results at the hands of inexperienced surgeons.
+The truth is that liposuction techniques are much safer and more predictable than ever before, but surgeon skill still remains the number one factor when researching this procedure.
 The goal is to attain a natural and smooth result.
-An experienced surgeon will be able to provide this outcome.
+An experienced surgeon like Dr. Jonov will be able to provide this outcome.

-The amount of fat removed really depends on the size of the patient and their aesthetic goals.
-From a safety standpoint, the American Society of Plastic Surgeons recommends roughly 10 pounds of fat or less.
+The amount of fat removed during liposuction depends on the size of the patient and their aesthetic goals.
+The American Society of Plastic Surgeons recommends roughly 10 pounds of fat or less.
 Otherwise it is considered a high-volume liposuction, which does present an increased set of risks.
-It’s advised to get down to your ideal weight before undergoing a liposuction procedure.
+For this reason, it is advised to get down to your ideal weight before undergoing a liposuction procedure.

 Liposuction is a surgery that removes fat and enhances the actual shape of the body.
 It does not address skin imperfections caused by sagging skin or cellulite under the skin.
 During your consultation, a discussion can be had regarding the available procedures, which address and improve skin texture.
 Some procedures recommended to correct skin laxity include abdominoplasty, thigh lift, neck lift, and butt lift surgeries.